Avenntador/Audiophille-app/README.md

 # Frontend Mentor - Audiophille e-commerce website solution

-This is a solution to the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).
+This is a solution to the [Audiophille e-commerce website](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).

 ## Table of contents